KanchanaKarunarathna/open-datasets-portfolio/README.md

 ## Quality Standards

-Every dataset follows a rigorous production pipeline:
+ Datasets follows a rigorous production pipeline:

-- 6-Sigma QC methodology across all releases
+- Datasets Produced in 2026 have been subjected to additional QA/QC Checks
-- Full data dictionaries and schema documentation
+- Full descriptions, Provenance and high usability (9.4 or 10)
 - PII redacted where applicable
 - Validated for completeness, consistency, and accuracy
-- Commercial-grade, released freely for public benefit
+- Many 2026 Datasets are Commercial-grade, released freely for public benefit

 ---